To Take Out

 コンビニのレジで百円を出した。

-I handed a hundred yen to the convenience store cashier.
+I handed over a hundred yen at the convenience store cash register.